The Deep Purple Singles A's and B's

-The Deep Purple Singles A's & B's is a compilation album of singles released by the British hard rock band Deep Purple.
+The Deep Purple Singles A's & B's is a compilation album of singles released by the English hard rock band Deep Purple.
 It was released on vinyl in October 1978.
 An updated version of the album was issued on CD in 1993 and contains the complete collection of Deep Purple's UK singles, recorded and released from 1968 to 1976 by the Mk I, II, III and IV line-ups of Deep Purple.

 In 2010 EMI released another double CD compilation album called Singles & E.P.
 Anthology '68 – '80.
 It contains all songs as herein plus 15 tracks.
 The song "Kentucky Woman" is present in the album version, which is 38 seconds longer than the single edit.

 Track listings

 All songs written by Blackmore/Gillan/Glover/Lord/Paice except where indicated.